Eques72/Unordered_map/README.md

 # Unordered_map
 Implementation of associative container template based on hash function.

-Obviously less efficient than template from standard library.
-Creating this project help me get smart pointers and dynamic memory management right.
+Creating this project help me to better understand how smart pointers and dynamic memory management should work.

+### Efficiency
+Less efficient than template from standard library.

 ## Examples
 ~~~C++